onesky/scala-book/data-types/options.md

 - Prefer `Option` over `null` for optional values.
 - Use `getOrElse()` to provide default values for missing data.
 - Use `foreach()` to execute side effects on an existing value.
-- Use pattern matching if branching is required.
+- Use pattern matching if you need branching.
 - Use `map()` and `flatMap()` to perform transformation.
 - Use for-comprehension to compose `Option` from `Option`s.
 - Use `Option(value)` constructor to wrap nullable values returned by Java-API.